yograjtare1601-dot/SKILLLAB__PROR_2026_Tech_Explorers/README.md

 Describe the main electrical connections.

 **Response:**
-`The ESP32 is connected to the motor driver (L298N) using four GPIO pins (18,19; 22,23) to control motor direction (IN1, IN2, IN3, IN4).
-Two PWM-capable pins (ENA and ENB; 25 and 26) are connected to control the speed of each motor.

-The motors are connected to the output terminals of the motor driver.
-The motor driver is powered directly by the battery pack (higher voltage), while the ESP32 receives regulated 5V from the buck converter.
+`The Shrike lite is connected to the led setup using fice GPIO pins (5,6,7,8,9) the logic is created by the microcontroller.

-All components share a common ground to ensure stable operation.
+The the joystick is connected to the shrike lite using pins 26 for analog (VRx) gnd ,VCC All components share a common ground to ensure stable operation.
 The projector and camera are connected to the laptop, which handles tracking and game logic separately.`

 ## 8.3 Circuit Diagram